All Episodes

 But they went anyway.

-Was their instinct, their sense of duty.
+It was their instinct, their sense of duty.

 So what Woods ended up doing was giving up his own location rather than painting an enemy location for a laser-guided bomb to come from that C-130.

-Now, had that C-130 been on station over the CIA annex in Benghazi moments before the mortar rounds were fired.
+Now, had that C-130 been on station over the CIA annex in Benghazi moments before the mortar rounds were fired, instead of awaiting further instructions, the entire outcome of this fiasco would have been different.

-But somebody gave the stand down order, and this this website, Doug Ross's website, is claiming that Valerie Jarrett did it.
+But somebody gave the stand down order, and this website, Doug Ross's website, is claiming that Valerie Jarrett did it.

-And so the question that is unanswered did Obama tell her.
+And so the question that is unanswered, did Obama tell her, here's what's amazing about this.

 Leon Panetta is no slouch, folks.